 - Commercial invoice

-- Packing list that includes details of the shipment, such as weight, quantity, manufacturer.
+- The packing list includes shipment details, such as weight, quantity, and manufacturer.

 - Bill of Lading to confirm that the shipment has been loaded on a mode of transport.